skip to Main Content

 UK: Hampshire – Winchester Cathedral

-Winchester is one of those places that seem almost too neat to be real.
-It has the look of a place a novelist might invent to capture something essential about England.
-It once served as the capital of the Kingdom of Wessex and, for a time, the de facto capital of England under Alfred the Great – whose statue still stands proudly at the foot of the High Street, sword pointed downward as though resting after a long campaign.
-Alfred, of course, is best known for fighting off the Vikings, burning cakes, and generally trying to impose some semblance of order on a somewhat unruly country.
+Winchester is one of those places that almost seems too neat to be true, like something a novelist dreamed up to bottle the essence of England in one go.
+Back in the day, it was the capital of the Kingdom of Wessex, and for a stretch it was effectively the capital of England itself, under Alfred the Great.
+His statue still stands proudly at the bottom of the High Street, sword pointed down, looking rather like a chap having a breather after a long shift.
+Alfred, as we all remember from school, is mostly famous for seeing off the Vikings, burning the cakes, and generally trying to knock a bit of order into a fairly chaotic country.

-The city’s layout still follows the lines of the Roman town of Venta Belgarum, though what’s Roman is now mostly underground or reduced to fragments.
-On the surface, Winchester today is a patchwork of old and older – Georgian brick sitting comfortably beside mediaeval flint, modern shop fronts hiding timber frames that predate the printing press.
-It’s all rather civilised.
+The city’s street plan still traces the old Roman town of Venta Belgarum, established way back in the first century, although these days the Roman bits are mostly buried or reduced to the odd fragment here and there.
+Above ground, Winchester is a proper patchwork of old and even older – Georgian brick rubbing shoulders with mediaeval flint, modern shopfronts hiding timber frames that go back further than the printing press itself.
+All very civilised, we thought.

-Wandering through its narrow streets and alleyways, you’ll come across names like “Jewry Street” and “Parchment Street,” subtle reminders of centuries past.
-And then, turning a corner, you’re confronted with the Cathedral – not merely a building, but a great stone leviathan rising up from the quiet hum of the city.
+Mooching about the narrow streets and alleyways, we kept stumbling across street names like “Jewry Street” and “Parchment Street”, quiet little nods to centuries long gone.
+Then, rounding a corner, the Cathedral suddenly loomed up in front of us – not just a building, but a great stone leviathan rising out of the quiet hum of the city below.

 Winchester Cathedral: The Heartbeat of a Thousand Years